Tamborine - Canungra

 Table Chart PROFILE FAQ

-Population growth drivers in Tamborine - Canungra are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Tamborine - Canungra are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on AreaSearch's analysis, Tamborine - Canungra's population is around 16,898 as of Nov 2025.
-This reflects an increase of 1,206 people since the 2021 Census, which reported a population of 15,692 people.
-The change was inferred from the estimated resident population of 16,628 in June 2024 and an additional 226 validated new addresses since the Census date.
-This level of population equates to a density ratio of 32 persons per square kilometer.
-Tamborine - Canungra's growth rate of 7.7% since the 2021 census exceeded the SA3 area average of 7.1%, marking it as a growth leader in the region.
-Overseas migration contributed approximately 52.4% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.
+AreaSearch's analysis shows Tamborine - Canungra's population was around 16,687 as of Feb 2026.
+This is an increase of 995 people (6.3%) since the 2021 Census which reported a population of 15,692 people.
+The change is inferred from ABS's estimated resident population of 16,628 in June 2024 and an additional 364 validated new addresses since the Census date.
+This results in a density ratio of 31 persons per square kilometer.
+Tamborine - Canungra's growth of 6.3% since the 2021 census exceeded the SA3 area's growth of 6.1%, making it a growth leader in the region.
+Overseas migration contributed approximately 52.4% of overall population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-These state projections do not provide age category splits; hence proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data are applied for each age cohort where utilised.
-Anticipating future population dynamics, a population increase just below the median of Australia's regional areas is expected by 2041, with the area expected to increase by 1,922 persons reflecting a gain of 9.8% in total over the 17 years based on the latest annual ERP population numbers.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 using 2022 data for each age cohort.
+Future population dynamics anticipate an increase just below the median of Australia's regional areas, with the area expected to increase by 1,922 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 11.2% in total over the 17 years.

 Frequently Asked Questions - Population